Should You Warm Your Vehicle Up In Cold Weather?

 The Downside of Routine

 Today, if you decide to idle your modern vehicle in cold weather, it could be doing more harm than good.
 The longer you idle, the more fuel you waste.
 Research shows that idling your car for 10 minutes wastes more than a quarter gallon of gas.
-It’s also estimated that idling contributes to 6 billion gallons of wasted fuel each year.
+Experts also estimate that idling contributes to 6 billion gallons of wasted fuel each year.

 The Best Way Forward